 According to Panasonic, all its refurbished products have undergone stringent assessments, tests and, if necessary, repairs.
 There may be some superficial damage to the TV, but this shouldn't impair its use.

-Prices on all the above TVs are correct as of 11 March 2021.
+Prices on all the TVs are correct as of 17 March 2022.

 With genuinely second-hand TVs, rather than those that have been reset and refurbished to a certain standard, you'll often going to be buying directly from the previous owner – perhaps because they've decided to upgrade, or moved house to somewhere the TV size is no longer appropriate for.